 Squatters occupy Venice homes in housing protest as tourism surges

-[VENICE] Squatters are taking over unoccupied buildings in Venice in defiance of what they say are high rents forcing families out of the city as tourism takes over.
+SQUATTERS are taking over unoccupied buildings in Venice in defiance of what they say are high rents forcing families out of the Italian city as tourism takes over.

-Venice's population has declined rapidly from roughly 175,000 after World War Two to about 50,000 today.
-Remaining residents complain that their city is being overrun by tourists while they have to pick up the bill for cleaning and security.
+Venice's population has declined rapidly from roughly 175,000 after World War II to about 50,000 today.
+The remaining residents complain that their city is being overrun by tourists while they have to pick up the bill for cleaning and security.

 Nicola Ussardi, 41, co-founder of a housing community group that helps Venetians find homes, has been squatting in an apartment in the Cannaregio district since 2013, with his partner Nadia and their two children.